 What will change about buying and selling homes within the next year, two years, or five?
 Predicting the future of any industry isn’t easy.
 Fortunately, real estate generally offers more accessible and reliable data than other industries to use when making forecasts.
 That means making reasonable predictions about the not-so-distant future isn’t a complete shot in the dark.
 By taking what we know from the U.S. real estate industry's long history, we can factor old data against recent trends and technologies.
 We can use that information to give educated opinions about how the future of home buying and selling might soon unfold.
+(Click here to see Northern Michigan's finest collection of vacation rentals)

 With that said, here are some of our predictions about what the future of real estate might look like: